ald0405/SangerTools/README.md

 ## Package Aims

-Sanger Tools has been created for the UK's National Health Service (NHS) analytical workforce.
+Sanger Tools has been created for the UK's National Health Service (NHS) analytical workforce who work with patient level data.

 However, we hope Sanger Tools aids analytical workers around to world who work with similar datasets.

+The package draws its name from Sanger House; the office in which NHS Gloucestershire CCG's analytical team are based.

 The tools in this package have been created to efficiently analyse and navigate datasets which contain patient level data.
 Ie 1 Row per patient; in tidy data format; where each row is an observation and columns are variables.
 This format is commonly seeing across the NHS being referred to a Master Patient Index (MPI)
 The functions and included examples are created to mimic data found at NHS Gloucestershire CCG.

 Many of the functions are written in Tidyverse.

-## Vignette
-The dataset included is random dataset generated based on proportions from Gloucestershire County; <a href="https://www.rpubs.com/StatsGary/851661">see vignette</a>
-The vignette on how to use the package is available .

 We hope this package aids those working with
 * Patient Level Data
-* Population Health Management
 * Patient Cohorting
+* Data Visulisations

+## Further Releases
-SangerTools is still under construction, and we will be releasing updates in Q1 2022
+SangerTools is still under construction and we will be releasing updates in Q1 2022.

+If you have specific analytical tool needs in the areas of Population Health Management please contact a.laldin@nhs.net

 ## Installing the package from GitHub

-Here, I will use the package remotes to install the package:
+You can install the package using the following commands

 ``` r
 # install.packages("remotes") # if not already installed